brickbazooka9/Entrepreneur_CW1/README.md

 | **Legal**         | - Violation of GDPR and personal data protection regulations.<br> - AI-based services are considered market manipulation.<br> - Legal risks related to cross-border transactions and foreign investors.<br> - Strengthened regulations on the use of AI.                                                                                                                                                                                                 |
 | **Environmental** | - Decrease in customers due to climate change, natural disasters, pandemics.<br> - Changes in the working environment due to climate change, natural disasters, pandemics.                                                                                                                                                                                                                                                                               |

-As a result of the PESTLE analysis above, we have narrowed it down to two issues that are most likely to hinder the company's success.
+As a result of the SWOT and PESTLE analyses, we have identified the critical internal and external issues that are most likely to hinder the company's success.

 ### **Critical Risk 1: Labour Shortages**